Elmohamady: Former Egypt captain leaves Aston Villa after four years

 - Wahid Faghir: 'The new Ibrahimovic' ready to shine at the U21 Euros

-Elmohamady played 14 matches in the just-concluded Premier League campaign as Dean Smith's side finish 11th in the league table.
+Elmohamady played 14 matches in the just-concluded Premier League campaign as Dean Smith's side finished 11th in the league table.

 “I would like to take this opportunity to say thank you to everyone involved with Villa.
 It was an honour to have played here.
 I’ve had four great years and have enjoyed the highs and lows,” Elmohamady tweeted.